Can You Burn Citronella Candles Indoors? Reasons, Tips, & FAQ

 Can You Burn Them Indoors?

 The candles are said to work in the same way to repel other flying pests like midges and even fruit flies, so it can be tempting to burn them indoors if you are suffering an outbreak of winged pests.
 However, the candles do give off a lot of smoke which means that they can irritate your throat and lungs.
 They may also cause eye irritation and even itchy skin if you are sensitive to the ingredients.
 For these reasons, and because the smoke particles get into furniture and fabric, it is not recommended to burn citronella candles indoors.

-How to Keep Indoor Bugs at Bay in 3 Steps
+The 3 Ways to Keep Indoor Bugs at Bay

 Depending on the type and number of flying pests you have in your house, other methods can prove effective:

 You can buy fly traps that are strips of sticky plastic or sticky paper, as well as other variants of traps.
 Alternatively, you can make your own by half-filling an empty soda bottle with a mixture of water and sugar or some pieces of overripe fruit.
 The flies will get in, but they won’t get out.

 If you have mosquitos, it is a good idea to find out how they are getting in and blocking their entrance, or they will keep coming back and causing a problem.
 Use caulk to fill in small cracks and gaps or wire wool for larger entry points.
 Try to avoid leaving doors and windows open for too long.
 As well as letting fresh air in, you are also inviting flying pests into your home by doing so.